 Discovering an unexpected pregnancy can feel overwhelming.
 In moments of uncertainty, questions like "Do I need an Aadhaar card for an abortion?" may surface, adding to the stress of navigating healthcare rights and privacy.
 Let's be clear: Your situation is not trivial, and your right to safe, confidential care matters deeply.

 In India, abortion laws and privacy rights can feel like a maze of myths and misinformation.
-But here’s the truth: Your right to safe healthcare is protected, and no one gets to judge your choices.
-Let’s break down what the law actually says about Aadhaar and abortion, how to protect your privacy, and where to find judgment-free care.
+But here's the truth: Your right to safe healthcare is protected, and no one gets to judge your choices.
+Let's break down what the law actually says about ID proof and abortion, how to protect your privacy, and where to find judgment-free care.

 What Does the Law Say About Aadhaar and Abortion?